Maryland Court Issues Important Decision Regarding Child Support

 The case containing these decisions is Fludd v.
 Kirkwood (No. 1297, September Term, 2020, Filed December 16, 2021).
-If you have questions regarding child support obligations or arrearages, please contact the Law Office of Laurie M. Wasserman LLC.
+If you have questions regarding child support obligations or arrearages, please contact Wasserman Family Law.

 If you have questions about child support, please contact Laurie Wasserman at email@example.com or 410-842-1070.
-The legal team at the Law Office of Laurie M. Wasserman is here to help guide and advocate for you.
+The legal team at Wasserman Family Law is here to help guide and advocate for you.

 Disclaimer: Opinions and conclusions in these blog posts are solely those of the author unless otherwise indicated.
 The information contained in this blog is general in nature and is not offered and cannot be considered as legal advice for any particular situation.
 For legal advice, you should directly consult a lawyer to discuss the specific facts of your matter.

 By reading this blog, you acknowledge that there is no attorney-client relationship between you and the author.